-Unit Ventilators and Heating Equipment
+Unit Ventilators

-Unit ventilators are equipped with supply fan motors and pneumatically controlled outside air dampers and connected to the steam distribution system.
-They provide heating and ventilation to classrooms.
-This system is original to the building and appears to be in fair operating condition.
+Unit ventilators provide heating and ventilation to LLC classrooms.
+They are equipped with supply fan motors and pneumatically controlled outside air dampers and are connected to the steam distribution system.
+This system appears to be in fair operating condition.